tetsuyakanda/didiffff/README.md

 (To understand how to get execution trace from your Java application, see also [SELogger repository](https://github.com/takashi-ishio/selogger/) and [NOD4J repository](https://github.com/k-shimari/nod4j).)

-Tutorial with demo project is available on [sampleproject directory](./sample/)
+Tutorial with demo project is available on [sample directory](./sample/)

 ### Prepare